Carl S. Williams: Penn

 On Heisman's advice, Williams transferred to his coach's former school, the University of Pennsylvania.
 He lettered three seasons at quarterback for the Red and Blue under renowned coach George Washington Woodruff.
 At the time Williams played quarterback under Woodruff, the forward pass was illegal.
-To advance the ball down the field, Woodruff coached his quarterback to "pass the ball with his foot."
-The rules at the time were that anybody that kicked the ball or anybody behind the kicker was allowed to recover the ball and retain possession.
+To advance the ball down the field, Woodruff coached his quarterback to "pass the ball with his foot." rules at the time were that anybody that kicked the ball or anybody behind the kicker was allowed to recover the ball and retain possession.
 Williams was able to place his kicks with great accuracy allow Penn to recover for a first down.

 1893 season

 In his first year as quarterback, he helped the 1893 Quakers to a 12–3 record.
-The team started strong by winning the first 11 game.
-In those 11 games the defense only gave up 18 points while the offence scored 305 points.
+The team started strong by winning the first 11 games, in which the defense only gave up 18 points while the offence scored 305 points.
 The season collapsed in last four games when Penn lost three out of the last four games to Harvard, Yale and Princeton.
 At the time Penn rarely beat these three schools.
 All of the games were close and in losing the game 14–6 to Yale, Penn was able to score a moral victory by scoring.
 Yale had been un-scored on for 35 straight games stretching from 1890, successively scoring 1,355 unanswered points.